 It was also founded in a similar year as EdX, which is 2012, and it provides courses in partnership with popular universities like Duke, Johns Hopkins University, University of Michigan, etc., and top institutions like Google.

-Coursera has 7000+ courses in 11 categories, and the best part about their learning programs is that they keep updating their content library as per the latest trends.
+Coursera offers 7000+ courses in 11 categories, and the best part about its learning programs is that it constantly updates its content library according to the latest trends.

 Besides students and individuals who love to keep upskilling, Coursera is the go-to platform for businesses, Fortune 500 companies, and government institutes.